-This is the lineage of Moses and Aaron, to whom HaShem said, “Bring the Israelites out of Egypt en masse.”
+This is the lineage of Moses and Aaron, to whom HaShem said, “Bring the all the Israelites out of Egypt together.”
 They are the ones who spoke to Pharaoh, king of Egypt, in order to get the Israelites out of Egypt.
 It involved both Moses and Aaron.
 Still, on that day in Egypt, HaShem spoke only to Moses.

 HaShem said to Moses, “Observe!
 I will be making you like a god to Pharaoh, and your brother Aaron will be your prophet.
 You must announce all that I order you to, and your brother Aaron will relate it to Pharaoh.
 He will then let the Israelites leave his land.
 I will make Pharaoh obstinate, and will thus have the opportunity to display many miraculous signs and wonders in Egypt.
 This is why Pharaoh will not pay attention to you.
 But then I will display My power against Egypt, and with great acts of judgement, I will bring forth from Egypt My armies – My people, the Israelites.
 When I display My power and bring the Israelites out from among them, Egypt will know that I am HaShem.”

 Moses and Aaron did this.
 They did exactly as HaShem had instructed them.
 When they spoke to Pharaoh, Moses was 80 years old, and Aaron was 83 years old.